Bette Midler Declares 'Donald Trump Is a Murderer'

-Director Rob Reiner says President Donald Trump “is Murder Americans.”
+Director Rob Reiner says President Donald Trump “is Murdering Americans.”
 Pop icon Cher says the president “kills Americans without thought.”
 You can add leftist actress Bette Midler to the growing list of leftist Hollywood luminaries calling the president a cold blooded killer.

 ” #DonaldJTrump is a murderer.
 Stupid, callous uncaring; all in all the biggest catastrophe to ever befall our poor nation.
 I can’t stop crying,” Bette Midler said on Twitter over the weekend.